The pictures throughout this page are just a small number of the dogs we've

 What a wonderful bunch of people!
 We recently brought home a

-only is this the best trained dog we've ever met, they spent untold
+is this the best trained dog we've ever met, they spent untold hours

-hours training us to handle her properly.
-It is clear that these dogs
+training us to handle her properly.
+It is clear that these dogs are

-commitment and Katie's team continues to support us even long
+and Katie's team continues to support us even long distance.

 Little angels has been so good for us and our dog!!
 We have been

-their guidance.
-Our dog has become so good that people are
+guidance.
+Our dog has become so good that people are always

-always commenting on his excellent behavior.
-He opted for
+commenting on his excellent behavior.
+He opted for private lessons

-private lessons and have been working with christopher.
-The
+and have been working with christopher.
+The other option for

-other option for training is to leave your dog with them until it is
+training is to leave your dog with them until it is trained, then they

-clinic & interacting with so many other people who care about
+with so many other people who care about making their

-making their relationships with their dogs the best it can be.
-We
+relationships with their dogs the best it can be.
+We are looking

-are looking forward to participating in more clinics and training
+forward to participating in more clinics and training sessions.
+Our

 Over 1,500 dogs trained - and lives changed!